-Emulsion paints on the other hand use acrylic resins.
-However, some enamel paints also contain alkyd resins which improve the paint bonding.
-Speaking of paint bonding, let’s check that out.
+Emulsion paints use acrylic resins as a paint binder.
+However, some enamel paints contain alkyd resins which improve the paint bonding.

 Interior or Exterior Use

-Another way to compare both paints is to compare their uses on exterior and interior material.
-Both paints can be used on interior and exterior materials but emulsion paints are more ideal for interior use.
-This is because emulsion paints dry quickly and the paint doesn’t produce fumes when applied.
+Both paints can be used on interior and exterior materials, but emulsion paints are better for interior use.
+This is because emulsion paint dries fast, and doesn’t have UV protection additives.

-Emulsion paints require latex or water-based primer while enamel paints require oil-based primer.
+Emulsion paints require a water-based primer, while enamel paints require an oil-based primer.
 Also, you can paint emulsion over material without priming first.

 Though the paint coating may not come out smooth, it will stick.
 Enamel paints however will need a primer, especially on porous materials.

 Emulsion paints are more flexible than enamel paints.
 This is because the paint can expand or move based on temperature variations.
-Since emulsion paints are more flexible, the paint wouldn’t crack or split.
+Since emulsion paints are more flexible, the paint won’t crack or split.

 Emulsion paints are costlier than enamel paints.

-Enamel paints are also colorful but not as colorful as emulsion paints.
-However, there is a hack.
-Sometimes, enamel paints are mixed with acrylic paint powder to give the enamel coating more color and sheen.
+Enamel paints are colorful too, but not as colorful as emulsion paints.
+However, you can mix enamel paint with acrylic paint power to give it more color and sheen.